cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > CMEKClusterInfo UpdateCMEKStatus(ctx, clusterId).UpdateCMEKStatusRequest(updateCMEKStatusRequest).Execute()

-Update the CMEK-related status for a cluster.
+Update the CMEK-related status for a cluster

 ### Example